Senyaa/trello-volunteer/README.md

 # ekoapka
-![trello vs app view](/public/assets/ekoapka.png) ekoapka is an app that simplifies volunteer animal care in a polish animal care non-profit organization.
-It was designed to primarily be used in mobile version.
-It uses data from trello to keep one source of truth and let users decided if they want to use it.
+![trello vs app view](/public/assets/ekoapka.png) ekoapka is an app that simplifies volunteers' shift in a polish animal care non-profit organization.
+It was primarily designed to be used in mobile version.
+It retrieves data from trello to keep one source of truth and let volunteers decide if they want to become users.
 App is currently available only in polish.

 ## launch locally